Books are vital to our culture, and we want to sustain them

 by rethinking traditional publishing models.

-What if we combined the editorial strengths of Ecotone with The Publishing Laboratory’s design and production capabilities?
+Lookout Books combines the editorial strengths of Ecotone with The Publishing Laboratory’s design and production capabilities.

 So what makes Lookout Books different?
 We solicit manuscripts from the pool of writers published in the department’s national literary magazine, Ecotone.
 We believe in developing lasting relationships and partnering with authors, setting a standard for editorial excellence, and publishing well-made and attractive paperback originals.
 Books are vital to our culture, and we want to sustain them by rethinking traditional publishing models.
 At Lookout we offer authors 50-50 profit sharing, rather than the usual royalty structure, and reinvest profits in future titles.

 In its first four years the department’s semiannual magazine, Ecotone grew from an idea to a nationally recognized periodical with stories, essays, and poems reprinted in Best American Essays, Best American Short Stories, Best American Poetry, Best American Science and Nature Writing, The Pushcart Prize, and New Stories from the South.
 An ecotone is a transition zone between two adjacent ecological communities, containing the characteristic species of each.
-Each issue of the magazine brings together the literary and the scientific, the personal and the biological, the urban and the rural, providing a space where the gap between science and culture can be bridged.
+The magazine brings together the literary and the scientific, the personal and the biological, the urban and the rural.

-The department saw an extraordinary opportunity.
-What if it combined the editorial strengths of Ecotone with The Publishing Laboratory’s in-house design and production capabilities?
-Lookout Books would enable the magazine to highlight its best authors and foster its relationships with them, and would offer The Publishing Laboratory a chance to reach beyond its regional-press roots to become a boutique literary press.
-Lookout Books will publish two to three titles per year starting out, rotating between fiction, nonfiction, and poetry.
+Lookout Books combines the editorial strengths of Ecotone with The Publishing Laboratory’s in-house design and production capabilities, enabling the magazine to highlight its best authors and foster its relationships with them, and offering The Publishing Laboratory opportunities to grow its catalog to include literary titles.
+Lookout publishes one to two books per year, rotating between fiction, nonfiction, and poetry.

 Emily Louise Smith